How to Know When to Replace Your Patio Doors in Eau Claire

 If the seal fails, air and moisture can collect between the panes.
 This can compromise insulation and energy savings.

 Broken Glass or Other Damage

-Hail can result in major structural damage to patio doors.
+Hail can result in serious structural damage to patio doors.
 Replace doors with exterior or glass damage.

-Maybe you’re just ready for a contemporary look.
-A new patio door may help lower your utility bills and increase your home’s value.
+Maybe you just want a contemporary look.
+A new patio door may help decrease your utility bills and increase your home’s value.

-ENERGY STAR®-rated models1 have energy efficient options like:
+ENERGY STAR®-rated models1 offer energy efficient options like: